tklikifi/viber-command-bot/README.md

     $ sudo cp config/systemd.service /usr/lib/systemd/system/viber-command-bot.service
     $ sudo systemctl enable viber-command-bot.service
     $ sudo systemctl start viber-command-bot.service
-    $ viber-command-bot-register
+    $ sudo viber-command-bot-register

 ## Send Viber message

-A small Python script **viber-send-message** can be used for sending messages to a trusted Viber user that has subscribed to public Viber bot account, e.g.:
+A small Python script **viber-send-message** can be used for sending messages to Viber users that have subscribed to public Viber bot account, e.g.:

     $ viber-send-message 'Hello there!'
     $ viber-send-message --user-id xxyyzz 'Hello there!'
     $ viber-send-message --media http://example.com/image.jpg 'Here is my image!'

+If no *user-id* is given, the Viber bot *notify_user_id* is used.

+User account that wants to send Viber messages must belong to **viber** group:

+    $ sudo usermod -a -G viber user